tslmy/t.t.t/README.md

 docker run -p 80:80 --rm --name the-tslimi-tk ttt
 ```

+You can also make use of the `docker-compose.yml` instead (although I really can't see the point).

 To try it out locally, on macOS, you can simply do `php -S localhost:9000`.

 ## Usage